 Plannin on gettin out this here way with your travels?
 Great places to visit in these here Hills includin the Black Hills Bares LLC.
 We're non-landed which means we aian't got facilities, cabins, camp sites, etc. but we do like to get-together and have Fun In The Sun.

 Get in touch with us Bares.
-Hang out for a while, bring the young'ns or just yourself.
+Hang out for a while, bring the young’ns or just yourself.
 We’ve ben havin some Gooood events these here past seasons including a long weekend camp out.
 If you ain’t made it yet, we’re doin’ another fun season includin indoor events each first Saturday of the month durin the cold spells.
 Keep checkin this here web site for up-dates.